superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/GettingStarted.md

 }
 ```

 You're now ready to trigger a paywall.
+See <doc:Triggering> for next steps.

 ## Topics